 A victim of sexual harassment or assault is not required to physically resist, and a person may be unable to provide consent (e.g., due to intoxication, psychological coercion, physical incapacitation, or other physical and mental incapacities).

 The AAS takes breaches of professional or ethical behavior very seriously.
-Any violations of this policy should be reported to the Executive Director (firstname.lastname@example.org).
+Any violations of this policy should be confidentially reported to ReportAConcern@asianstudies.org.

 Violations of this policy will be forwarded to the board of directors and may lead to sanctions including removal from the AAS conference or event and possible expulsion from the Association.